September 2014 Galaxy Update

 - Anything else that might be pertinent to bring the UK Galaxy users/admins/trainers together as a community

-The community will also have both online meetings and physical meetings, so keep an eye on the site for these events.
+The community will also have both online meetings and physical meetings, so keep an eye open for these events.

 Don't fret if you want to join a community but you are not in the UK.
 Galaxy-UK is just one of several Galaxy communities you can join.
 (And there are rumors of a German language community in the works.)